Merlin Santana

-Merlin Santana (March 14, 1976 – November 9, 2002) was an American actor and rapper.
+Merlin Thomas Santana (March 14, 1976 – November 9, 2002) was an American actor and rapper.
 Beginning his career in the early 1990s, Santana was best known for his roles as Marcus Dixon on Getting By, Marcus Henry in Under One Roof and Romeo Santana on The WB sitcom The Steve Harvey Show (1996–2002).

-On November 9, 2002, Santana was shot dead in Los Angeles by 19-year-old Damien Andre Gates, ordered by Gates' girlfriend Monique King, who falsely accused Santana of making sexual advances towards her.

 Early life

-Born in Washington Heights, New York City to parents from the Dominican Republic, Santana's career in show business began with a push from his parents, who wanted to keep him off the tough streets of New York.
+Merlin Thomas Santana was born on March 14, 1976 in Washington Heights, Manhattan.
 He began his career at the age of three as an advertising model for a fast food chain.
 His first screen appearance was as an extra in the Woody Allen film, The Purple Rose of Cairo.

 Acting career

 In 1991, Santana landed a recurring role on The Cosby Show as Stanley, the boyfriend of Rudy Huxtable and the rival of Rudy's friend Kenny (Deon Richmond).
 He was then cast as Marcus Dixon in the short-lived sitcom, Getting By, starring Cindy Williams and Telma Hopkins.
 Deon Richmond was cast as his brother Darren, due to their interaction on The Cosby Show.

 In November 1994, Santana appeared on Sister, Sister as Joey, who falls in love with Tia and Tamera (Tia and Tamera Mowry) at Rocket Burger.

 In 1995, Santana was cast as Marcus Henry in the short-lived CBS family drama Under One Roof, co-starring with James Earl Jones, Joe Morton and Vanessa Bell Calloway.
 Between 1996 and 1999, he played the role of Ohagi on Moesha.

 In 1996, he landed the role of Romeo Santana on The Steve Harvey Show.
 In 2001, he played the role of Jermaine in the movie Flossin.
 In 2002, he appeared in the VH1 TV movie, Play'd: A Hip Hop Story with Toni Braxton.
 That same year, Santana had a role in the Eddie Murphy comedy Showtime.
 His last television acting role was on the UPN series, Half & Half, while his last film role was in the 2003 comedy film, The Blues with Deon Richmond.